aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 }
 ```

 There's not a whole lot that's different here - the only thing is that we have the peer-as defined per neighbor, since each leaf is in its own AS.
-At this point, I have IPv4 unicast (or inet unicast peering in the Juniper terminology) peering up between all the spines and the leafs.
+At this point, I have IPv4 unicast (or inet unicast peering in Juniper terminology) peering up between all the spines and the leafs.

 ```
 // Spine1